lasso-js/lasso/README.md

 [Browserify](http://browserify.org/) is an excellent JavaScript module bundler.
 We are huge supporters of writing Node.js-style modules (i.e. CommonJS), and we also believe [npm](https://www.npmjs.org/) is an excellent package manager.
 If you are not using a JavaScript module bundler then you are absolutely missing out.
 Modularity is equally important for client-side code as it is for server-side code, and a JavaScript module bundler should be part of every front-end developer's toolbox.

-So why did we create the Lasso.js if Browserify is such a great tool?
-We created the Lasso.js because we wanted a top-notch JavaScript module bundler that _also_ provides first-level support for transporting CSS, "plain" JavaScript, images, fonts and other front-end assets to the browser in the most optimal way.
+So why did we create Lasso.js if Browserify is such a great tool?
+We created Lasso.js because we wanted a top-notch JavaScript module bundler that _also_ provides first-level support for transporting CSS, "plain" JavaScript, images, fonts and other front-end assets to the browser in the most optimal way.
 In addition, we want to enable developers to easily create web applications that follow [widely accepted rules for creating faster-loading websites](http://stevesouders.com/examples/rules.php) (such as putting StyleSheets at the top, and JavaScript at the bottom).
 We also want to allow for developers to easily load additional JavaScript and StyleSheets after the initial page load.

 While high performance is very important for production systems, we want to also provide a more developer-friendly experience by offering fast, incremental builds, simplifying development and by producing debuggable output code.
-And, of course, we do not want developers to have to learn how to code their applications in a new way so the Lasso.js was built to not change how you already code.
+And, of course, we do not want developers to have to learn how to code their applications in a new way so Lasso.js was built to not change how you already code.
 You'll even find support for Browserify shims and transforms.
-Therefore, if you try out the Lasso.js and it is not the tool for you, then feel free to switch back to something else (it'll of course be ready if your application's requirements change in the future). eBay and other large companies rely on the Lasso.js for delivering high performance websites and are committed to its success.
+Therefore, if you try out Lasso.js and it is not the tool for you, then feel free to switch back to something else (it'll of course be ready if your application's requirements change in the future). eBay and other large companies rely on Lasso.js for delivering high performance websites and are committed to its success.
 If you try it out and find gaps, please let us know!

 # Installation